 Parents, guardians and teachers

 When visiting The Dock, children are expected to be in the care of a parent/guardian or teacher.
 It is normal practice that a Dock staff member will be present at all workshops, events and performances.
 For public workshops/events where parents are leaving the building we would ask they leave a contact telephone number with Box Office if they need to be contacted for any reason.
 Parents/guardians or teachers must accompany children under six years old to all public workshops/events.
-For Schools groups Teachers must accompany schools groups and remain in attendance at all times and aheard to thier schools or creches off-site Child Protection Policy
+For school groups teachers must accompany schools pupils and remain in attendance at all times and adhere to their school's or creche's off-site Child Protection Policy.

 - Please talk to us if you have any concerns.